pvenancio/gifmachine/README.md

 In Phase 1, it starts by asking the user to create PostgreSQL database credentials and Gifmachine API password and then stores them in AWS Secret Manager for later use.

-In Phase 2, SSH keys for connecting to the EC2 Instances (jumpbox and NAT Instance) are created and stored (locally in the /keys folder, an remotely in an also created S3 bucket).
+In Phase 2, SSH keys for connecting to the EC2 Instances (Jumpbox and NAT Instance) are created and stored (locally in the /keys folder, an remotely in an also created S3 bucket).

-Then the Cloudformation stack "```ENVIRONMENT```-```COMPANY```-all-cf", that encompasses the VPC, Subnets, Routing Tables, Gateways, EC2 Instances, etc., that will be used by all the remaining stacks starts to be built.
+Then the Cloudformation stack "```ENVIRONMENT```-```COMPANY```-all-cf", that encompasses the VPC, Subnets, Routing Tables, Gateways, EC2 Instances, etc., that will be used by all the remaining stacks is built.

-In Phase 3 the process is similar, since an SSH key for the database EC2 Instance is created and stored, and then a Cloudformation stack (named "```ENVIRONMENT```-```COMPANY```-db-cf") starts to be built as well.
+In Phase 3 the process is similar, since an SSH key for the database EC2 Instance is also created and stored, and then a Cloudformation stack (named "```ENVIRONMENT```-```COMPANY```-db-cf") starts to be built as well.
 This one will include all database related resources, i.e., EC2 Instance, Private Subnet, Security Group, etc.).
 A boot script is included in the EC2 Instance that will install and setup PostgreSQL automatically on start-up.

 Phase 4 is where Gifmachine infrastructure is built.
 SSH key that will enable direct connection to the containers are created and stored, an ECR repository and S3 bucket are created to store the built container images and deployment configuration files, respectively.

 Gifmachine configuration files are uploaded to the created S3 bucket, and the container image built is launched within the jumpbox via an SSH command.
-This image build process basically clones the gifmachine git repository, builds it, including in it the relevant environment variables, and uploads the result to ECR.
+This image build process basically clones the gifmachine git repository, builds it, includes in it the relevant environment variables, and uploads the result to ECR.

 The same is done for the container sidecar application.